Intern with CWEALF!

 - Attention to detail

-- Must be available during 9-5 office hours for at least 10-12 hours per week (specific dates and schedule flexible)
+Must be available during 9-5 office hours for 15-20 hours per week for a full school year (September 2016 - May 2017, specific dates flexible)